jackd248/clockwork-ai/README.md

 ### Font

-Download a custom TrueType font and adjust the `CLOCKWORK_FONT` environment variable to adjust the displayed font.
+Download a custom TrueType font (e.g. at https://fonts2u.com/), save them within the `font` directory and adjust the `CLOCKWORK_FONT` environment variable to adjust the displayed font.

 ### Debug